neoforged/Documentation/docs/resources/reloadlisteners.md

 ## Adding a Reload Listener

 All reload listeners are registered using the same basic principle.
 First, we need a reload listener instance.
-Vanilla typically stores its reload listeners, such as the texture or recipe managers, as fields in `Minecraft` (for client-side listeners) or `ServerLevel` (for server-side listeners), however in modded contexts, a singleton instance is usually fine as well:
+Vanilla typically stores its reload listeners, such as the [texture][textures] or [recipe managers][recipes], as fields in `Minecraft` (for client-side listeners) or `ServerLevel` (for server-side listeners), however in modded contexts, a singleton instance is usually fine as well:

 ```java
 // Instead of PreparableReloadListener, extend one of its subclasses if applicable, see below.